sakthivelsubramaniam/learn/Implementation-Guide/PBI-Features/Application.Features.md

     4. Enable App insights to log error message
     5. Implement Correlation Id, TraceId and Span Id accross the microservices.
         So that system should be able to identify the flow of events.
+    6. Range of error should be assigned to each microservices, each microservices should use error code within these range.
 7.